 Question 23 of 30

-A male client suffers adult respiratory distress syndrome as a consequence of shock.
+A male client suffers acute respiratory distress syndrome as a consequence of shock.
 The client’s condition deteriorates rapidly, and endotracheal (ET) intubation and mechanical ventilation are initiated.
 When the high-pressure alarm on the mechanical ventilator sounds, the nurse starts to check for the cause.
 Which condition triggers the high-pressure alarm?CorrectIncorrect

 Question 24 of 30